-On January 25, 1914, the fourth annual Bible Term will open and continue for ten days.
+On January 23, 1915, the fifth annual Bible Term will open and continue for nine days.
 If we can judge by results obtained in the previous Special Bible Terms we can strongly recommend the course as a rare opportunity for ministers and church workers to better qualify themselves for their work.
-The Conference of 1910 was poorly attended and looked upon with considerable disfavor.
-The attendance and interest since then has increased each year.
-Nearly all the districts of the Church in Pennsylvania and Canada, and one each of Ohio, Iowa and Kansas were represented in the Conference of 1913.
+The work has been increasing in interest and attendance each successive year.
+Twenty-two districts of the brotherhood were represented at the last term.
 Vital and mooted questions were discussed in love, with a wholesome unifying effect.